HEAL/cedar-form-docs/docs/index.md

 !!! note
 **Help text for each field is available once you click into the field.
 Once you click into a field, a “?” icon is available in the upper right of the field area.
 Mouse over the “?” icon to expose help text for that field.**

+!!! note
+**The Platform will provide access to a re-visitable portal on the Platform that will allow investigators to update metadata fields that will/may need to be updated as a HEAL study moves through its life-cycle. <mark>If you need to update metadata fields from the CEDAR form before this portal is available, please reach out to the Platform Help Desk at heal-support@datacommons.io for assistance.</mark>**